BaeBischops/BaeBischops/README.md

 * I’m currently working on Titanic - Machine Learning from Disaster.
 * I’m currently learning Machine Learning, and Software Engineering
 - 🌱 I’m currently learning Machine Learning, and Software Engineering
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source development
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...